fwpnetwork/annlat/README.md

 [Result](http://dev.learnleague.com/subjects/16/domains/23/lessons/54/worksheets/785?preview=true)

 You can think about AnnLat object as a set of sentences, each sentence is displayed on a new line or in a new bubble (if it's hint).
+Each sentence consists of «words» (actually they are not single words, but bunch of them).

 New sentence is added on the every call of `add`.

 `add` method can take any number of arguments.
+These arguments are treated as «words».

     r = AnnLat.new
     r.add("Hello world!")
     r.add("I","want","to","have","more","imagination.")
     r.add("Because my examples are not interesting")

-You can add numbers, strings, images, latex objects (and probably even more types of objects)
+You can add numbers, strings, images, latex objects (and probably even more types of objects).

 `add` now returns AnnLat objects, so there is no need to explicitly return `r` after you added something to it at the end of method definition.

 ### Options